SenonLi/SenVulkan/README.md

 ### Vulkan
 * 1. Extensions are to support vulkan applications, and layers are for runtime debugging that may even cover the extensions debugging at runtime;
 in other words, each of the layers means to support some extensions, which means the supportable extentions could be found enumerated based on the layerName.
-* 2. Physical device will be implicitly destroyed when the VkInstance is destroyed, so we don't need to, and there is no command to destroy a phisicalDevice.
+* 2. Physical m_LogicalDevice will be implicitly destroyed when the VkInstance is destroyed, so we don't need to, and there is no command to destroy a phisicalDevice.
-* 3. Queues are automatically created when a logical device object is created;
+* 3. Queues are automatically created when a logical m_LogicalDevice object is created;
 * 4. Vulkan lets you VkDeviceQueueCreateInfo.pQueuePriorities to queues to influence the scheduling of command buffer execution using floating point numbers between 0.0 and 1.0.
 This is required even if there is only a single queue.
 * 5. For an image object, a subresource means a combined view from a single texture with a desired mipmap lever;
 						  its format basically means how many channels to represent color (RGBA)